 Electronics ?
 Businesses purchase billions of dollars of electronics every year and much of that becomes unusable or obsolete on a frequent basis.?
 Knowing how to recycle those items can be a huge step to making your company greener.?
 Sites such as http://www.digitaltips.org/green/corporate-recycling-programs.asp provide lists of companies that will take and recycle your electronic good sno matter what they are.

 Office furniture ?
 Companies such as Office Furniture Warehouse (http://www.myofficefurniture.net/buy-back-program.htm) offer programs to buy back your undated or replaced office furniture.?
 Companies like these will not only come in and professionally remove your furniture but will also give you fair cash value for that furniture and will recycle it back into the next customer?s hand for continued use.

-For more information on SafeSourcing or how you can leave better fingerprints on your sourcing projects, please contact a SafeSourcing Customer Service Representative.
+For more information on SafeSourcing and how you can find even more ways to support the Recycling process or purchase from companies who excel in recycling, please contact a Customer Service Representative.

 We hope you have enjoyed this week?s series and look forward to and appreciate your comments.